 - As noted by the page quote, this is how the Turks are fought in Lawrence of Arabia.

-- Used in A Song of Ice and Fire, in a duel between Prince Oberyn Martell, "The Red Viper", and Ser Gregor Clegane, "The Mountain".
+- Used in a duel between Prince Oberyn Martell, "The Red Viper", and Ser Gregor Clegane, "The Mountain".
 (Just look at those nicknames and just guess who is employing the hit and run tactics.)
 Oberyn uses a spear to keep his distance, and spends much of the duel almost toying with Clegane as he stays just out of reach, trying to force Clegane to admit to the murder of Oberyn's sister Elia all the while.
 After wearing him down, Oberyn delivers a crippling blow, but he underestimates Clegane's endurance.
 While Oberyn strings out the Coup de Grâce in an attempt to get Clegane to confess, Clegane, (despite being exhausted from a lengthy duel and impaled by a spear) still manages to Thwart The Coup De Grace and kills Prince Oberyn with his bare hands.
 Ultimately, they both end up dead, because the spear had been coated with a nasty poison that induced a drawn-out and painful death.

 - Bronn also uses these tactics when he fights in Tyrion's first Combat by Champion.
 Using only light armour and a shield, he lets his heavily mailed knightly opponent on a merry chase around the arena, using terrain and hit-and-run until the knight is too tired to fight properly.
 At which point Bronn pins him and sticks a knife in his eye.
 The scene serves as an Establishing Character Moment for the sellsword's Combat Pragmatist nature.